 Healthcare waste which poses a risk of infection, by definition possesses the hazardous property H6.2—infectious substances.
 Most cytotoxic drugs are teratogenic (H10), and all may cause toxicity (H6.1); the full list of hazards will depend on the individual medicine.
 Amalgam waste from dental care is hazardous from mercury, and to a lesser extent from the other constituents of the amalgam (e.g. silver and tin); hazard H13 applies as chemical or thermal processes used for its disposal may liberate mercury from the amalgam.
 Developer and fixer solutions may be toxic (H6), corrosive (H8) or ecotoxic (H12).
 Medical devices containing nickel-cadmium batteries are likely to possess hazard characteristics H6.1, H8, H11, H12 and H13, arising from cadmium, nickel and potassium hydroxides.

-Wastes which, as a result of being radioactive, are subject to other international control systems, including international instruments, applying specifically to radioactive materials, are excluded from the scope of the Basel Convention.
+Wastes which, because of being radioactive, are subject to other international control systems, including international instruments, applying specifically to radioactive materials, are excluded from the scope of the Basel Convention.

 Basel Convention guidelines and other guidelines/instruments